-Born on May 21, 1841, Isaac W. Sprague lived like a normal child until the age of 12, when he started mysteriously losing weight.
+Born on May 21, 1841, Isaac W. Sprague lived like a normal child until 12, when he started mysteriously losing weight.
 He lost weight so fast that his parents stopped him from performing any strenuous tasks.
-That did not mitigate the problem, and Sprague continued to lose weight as he grew.
+Unfortunately, that did not mitigate the problem, and Sprague continued to lose weight as he grew.
 By the time he was older, he had lost so much weight that he could no longer work.
-In 1865, a promoter spotted him at a carnival and offered to take him on tours for payment.
+Finally, in 1865, a promoter spotted him at a carnival and offered to take him on tours for payment.

 Sprague initially refused the offer but later accepted.
 He was nicknamed The Living Skeleton and became so popular that he soon joined Barnum’s American Museum.
 On several occasions, he was “married” to a fatter lady for promotional purposes.
 At 44, he was 168 centimeters (5’6”) tall and weighed 19 kilograms (43 lb).
 Sprague’s unique condition required that he constantly eat, so he always moved around with a flask of milk that he drank at intervals.

 Sprague left Barnum’s American Museum in 1868, after he was almost killed in a fire.
 He got married to Tamar Moore and sired three sons during this period, but money problems drove him back to the museum.
 He died on January 5, 1887.
 His condition was never identified, though it is speculated to have been severe muscle atrophy.